Defense Intelligence Community Whistleblower Protection

-The Defense Intelligence Community Whistleblower Program (DICWP) is a sub-mission of the Department of Defense Whistleblower Program.
+The Defense Intelligence Community Whistleblower Program (DICWP) is a sub-mission of the United States Department of Defense Whistleblower Program.
 In administering the DICWP, the Office of the Inspector General, U.S. Department of Defense (DoDIG) balances the competing national security and separation of powers interests raised by whistleblowing within the Defense Intelligence Community.The DoDIG provides a safe, authorized conduit for Defense Department whistleblowers to disclose classified information.
 The Inspector General also has authority to investigate whistleblowing reprisal allegations filed by civilian and military members of the Defense Intelligence Community.
 It therefore accepts the disclosures and provides source protection for those providing the information.
 The Department of Defense funds and supervises much of the Republic's intelligence gathering.
 DoD IG accordingly provides protection to a large number of civilian and military intelligence personnel.